mustberuss/patentsview/api-redesign.md

 4. How to handle the release?
 For a while both versions of the API are supposed to be around.
 Have people install the updated R package from a branch on ropensci/patentsview?
 When the original version of the API is retired do a CRAN build?
 5. Possible idea: ask the patentsview people if they could create a separate category for the R package in their forum?
 Guessing people may need help with their conversions!
 6. Add the <a href="articles/converting-an-existing-script.html#additions-to-the-r-package-1">date range finder</a> to the package?
+7. Refactor the code and tests so the x.R and test-x.R pattern isn't broken?
+8. Add a CONTRIBUTING.md?
+Have info on setting up an API key in a forked repo etc.  Maybe include rendering vignettes locally.

 ## Swagger 101
-Open my version of the Swagger object for the new version of the API in the [Swagger Editor](https://editor.swagger.io/?url=https://patentsview.historicip.com/swagger/openapi_v2.yml) then "Generate Client-r" or one of html ones.
+Open my version of the Swagger object for the new version of the API in the [Swagger Editor](https://editor.swagger.io/?url=https://patentsview.historicip.com/swagger/openapi.json) then "Generate Client-r" or one of html ones.
 Pretty powerful huh?
 There are also numerous tools [here](https://openapi.tools/) that will do fun things with a Swagger object as input but nothing seems to be R based.
 I did find this that looks promising on [cran](https://cran.r-project.org/web/packages/rapiclient/rapiclient.pdf) or [github](https://github.com/bergant/rapiclient).
 One gotcha, it expects the input file to be the older Swagger 2.0 format.
 It works but throws a warning.
 It looks like what we really need is an R port of this python project https://github.com/cyprieng/swagger-parser!
 Oops, that's reading Swagger 2 files.
 All that to say that there isn't something to generate fieldsdf.csv from the Swagger definition, we may have to do some heavy lifting ourselves.

 ## Carried Over
 Observations from the original version of the R package that are still true in this version.